Why People Living with Dementia Do Better With Care at Home

-There really is no place like home for the more than 6 million Americans living with dementia.
+There really is no place like home for the more than six million Americans living with dementia.
 These individuals face memory loss and other cognitive barriers that are severe enough to interfere with daily life, both in familiar and unfamiliar environments.
 This is why a trip to the hospital can turn someone living with dementia’s world upside down, often leading to delirium, functional decline, and distress.

-As a geriatrician, I have learned that treating people living with dementia in the hospital is a tremendous challenge.
+With the number of people aged 65 and older diagnosed with dementia expected to increase to 12.7 million by 2050, our healthcare system faces a tremendous challenge in treating these patients.
 A report published in the International Journal of Geriatric Psychiatry notes that people living with dementia have a “significantly higher risk for all-cause hospitalizations and longer hospital length of stay.”
 The Alzheimer’s Association points out that people living with dementia have twice as many hospital stays per year as other seniors and are more likely to have chronic conditions.

-The Value of Person-Centered Care
+The Value of Person-Centered Care at Home

 In 2018, the Alzheimer’s Association published Dementia Care Practice Recommendations, which focuses heavily on person-centered care.
 This approach builds care around an individual’s needs and is contingent upon knowing the patient’s unique individuality.
 While this is an easy concept to grasp, it isn’t always easy to execute.

-Creating an Improved Experience
+Creating an Improved Experience With Care at Home

 Comprehensive home-based care models, like Contessa’s, offer many advantages for people living with dementia.
 Being in a familiar environment surrounded by familiar faces is a major benefit.
 At home, a patient’s support system is more inherent, and they are more likely to be able to participate in their own care.